-The Diversity Policy is reviewed periodically by the Board to ensure it remains up-to-date and was last reviewed by the Board on 21 August 2020.
+The Diversity Policy is reviewed periodically by the Board to ensure it remains up-to-date and was last reviewed by the Board on 26 August 2022.

-The Policy sets out the roles and responsibilities of the Board, the Human Resources and Remuneration Committee, and the Company's employees in relation to workplace diversity.
+The Policy sets out the roles and responsibilities of the Board, the Human Resources and Remuneration Committee (HRRC), and the Company's employees in relation to workplace diversity.
 The initiatives which have been adopted by the Company to assist with improving gender diversity are also set out within the Policy.

-In accordance with the requirements of the Australian Workplace Gender Equality Act 2012 (Act), the Company lodges annual public reports with the Workplace Gender Equality Agency for the Company's Australian operations.
+In accordance with the requirements of the Australian Workplace Gender Equality Act 2012 (Act), the Company lodges annual public reports with the Workplace Gender Equality Agency (WGEA) for the Company's Australian operations.
+The latest report lodged by the Company for the 1 April 2021 to 31 March 2022 is available to view on RPM's website.